 Application Review/Payment Procedure

 - Applicants submit the online information requested by the Commission each year.
-The Commission staff is available for consultation on applications, and to review drafts of applications until February 1, 2020.
+The Commission staff is available for consultation on applications, and to review drafts of applications until February 1, 2022.
 If assistance is needed, contact the Commission office at least four weeks before the deadline.
-Organizations planning to apply to the Commission should put the panelists and Commissioners on their mailing lists.

 - Applicants must complete and submit the online application by the deadline.
-NO EXCEPTIONS.
+THERE ARE NO EXCEPTIONS.

 - The Commission staff reviews each application for completeness and eligibility.
 Incomplete or ineligible applications will not be reviewed and will be returned to the applicant with an explanation.